 So those are just my guesses, but there are plenty of other people in the running.
 Here are some other people who make sense for Coachella as a headliner in 2018.

 Chance is on a hell of a run and I could easily see it continuing to Coachella 2018.
 Coachella missed out on him in 2017, when he is having potentially the best year of any artist, so they could rectify this in 2018 with having Chance headline.
 If anyone is wondering if Chance is big enough to headline Coachella I would say stop wasting your time: he's headlined Bonnaroo, Lollapalooza, Governors Ball, and 30 other festivals in 2017 - he's big enough.
+That said, he has three Los Angeles shows from October to December, which is a lot for someone to headline Coachella.
 I honestly hope Coachella gets someone a little more unique, but it wouldn't shock me to see Chance in 2018.